-- Study the efficiencies of the markets in which all transactions take place.
+- Study the efficiencies of the markets in which financial assets trade

-Students pursue one of six tracks within the BS Finance major: consulting, corporate finance, equity, fixed income, investment banking, and real estate.
+Within the finance major students pursue one of seven tracks: consulting, corporate finance, equity, fixed income, investment banking, private wealth and real estate.

-Upon acceptance into the program, students will complete a series of courses, starting with the prerequisites for the finance junior core and recruiting for an internship the following summer.
-The junior core classes cover financial management, investments, and the relationship of financial institutions with business and the economy.
-During their senior year, students have the opportunity to take electives that focus on a specific track within the program.
-Throughout their time in the program, students have multiple opportunities to serve in leadership positions, present their work to colleagues and industry experts, participate in national competitions, network with Fortune 500 companies, and receive mentoring from industry professionals.
+Once in the finance program, students will take a rigorous and diverse set of required and elective classes covering topics such as investments, capital markets, corporate finance, derivatives, fixed-income, equity valuation, and many others.
+Throughout their time in the program, students have opportunities to serve in leadership positions, present their work to colleagues and industry experts, participate in national competitions, network with Fortune 500 companies, and receive mentoring from industry professionals.

 Careers in Finance

-Marriott School finance graduates qualify to work in locations throughout the world, in positions that offer rich experience and considerable flexibility both compensation potential and work-life balance.
-Alumni work in a variety of positions including, but not limited to: asset manager, commercial banker, corporate financial planning and analysis analyst, corporate treasury analyst, consultant, credit analyst, equity analyst, investment banker, private wealth advisor, and securities or commodity trader.
+BYU Marriott finance graduates are prepared to work in locations throughout the world in positions that offer rich experience and considerable flexibility both in terms of compensation and work/life balance.
+Alumni work in a variety of job industries and positions including, but not limited to (Click here for full chart):

 Capital Budgeting & Forecasting, Commercial Banking, Financial Planning & Analysis, Managerial Accounting, Treasury Functions

 Financial Advisory, Internal Corporate Consulting, Management Consulting, Private Wealth Advisor

 Debt & Equity Offerings, Financial Advisory, IPO’s, Mergers & Acquisitions, Investment Banker, Commercial Banker

 Asset Management, Equity Research, Private Wealth Management, Sales & Trading